twitocode/Tantalum/content/Equilibrium Law.md

 # Temperature Effects of the Equilibrium Constant

 1. For the reaction $\ce{\text{heat} + A <=> B + C}$
-   Increasing the temperature causes the equilibrium to shift to the right as predicted by Le Chatelier's Principle.
+   **Increasing the temperature causes the equilibrium to shift to the right as predicted by Le Chatelier's Principle**.
+This increases the concentration of the products $B + C$.
 Therefore for endothermic reactions, $K_{eq}$ increases as temperature increases and decreases if temperature decreases
 2. For the reaction $\ce{A + B <=> C + \text{heat}}$
-   Increasing the temperature causes the equilibrium to shift to the left.
-Therefore, for exothermic reactions, $K_{eq}$ decreases as the temperature increases and increases if the temperature decreases.
+   **Increasing the temperature causes the equilibrium to shift to the left**.
+This increases the concentration for the reactant $A$.
+Therefore, for exothermic reactions, $K_{eq}$ increases as the temperature decreases and decreases if the temperature increases.

 | Type of Reaction | Temperature Change | $K_{eq}$ change |